6. Settings#

 Units: choose the unit of values like altitude, speed, etc.

-Selected display windows: set the pilot display to on or off and store its position.
+Display settings: set the pilot display to on or off and store its position

 The option GPS through SensorHandler uses the coordinates delivered by SensorHandler from the external GPS.